- Creating a sustainable water supply

 Visit the fair websites for complete information on how to participate.

 Students do not apply separately for special awards.
-Projects related to water, wastewater, and recycled water are automatically considered for the Excellence in Water Research Awards during fair judging.
+Projects related to water, wastewater, and recycled water are automatically considered for the Excellence in Water, Wastewater or Recycled Water Research Awards during fair judging.